 The key points to take away from this are:

--even if you were able to outperform the market, but still felt short of your objectives – would that be considered a success?
+Even if you could outperform the market but still fell short of your objectives – would you consider that a success?

 We feel it’s far better to:

 Focus on the things you can control.

 Have a robust financial plan in place that can deal with life’s unexpected events.

 Consider accepting the returns of the market using a globally diversified portfolio.